samto6/tasknet/README.md

 1. Check your **spam/junk** folder
 2. Verify you entered the correct email address
-3. Wait a few minutes – emails can be delayed
+3. Wait a few minutes, as emails can be delayed
 4. Try requesting a new magic link
 5. Check if your email provider blocks automated emails